areaDetector/ADGenICam/docs/ADGenICam/ADGenICam.rst

 - **createFeature()** This is a pure virtual method that the derived class must implement.
 It creates a detector-specific feature object derived from GenICamFeature.
-- **drvUserCreate()** This is the method that is called when EPICS base is initialize the records during iocInit.
+- **drvUserCreate()** This is the method that is called when EPICS base is initializing the records during iocInit.
   Most areaDetector drivers do not implement this method.
 This is because they create their detector-specific parameters in their constructor, and the asynPortDriver base class implements **drvUserCreate**.
   ADGenICam is different.
 It creates the detector-specific parameters dynamically as the database file created by